 If you start your itinerary at Cherai Beach (which you should) – you can rent a moped through your guest house for £3 a day.

 If you are not comfortable driving there are plenty of other options, including hiring a driver, trains, and buses.
-Nowadays I prefer to take the train.
+Nowadays I prefer to take the train (I can pee whenever I want, stretch, work, and enjoy the view.)

 Kerala Highlights

-Fort Kochi – A really cute city with cobbled streets and Portuguese architecture, art museums and trendy cafes.
-Make sure to try and catch a Kerala Blasters match!
+Fort Kochi - A really cute city with cobbled streets, Portuguese architecture, art museums, and trendy cafes.
+Make sure to try to catch a Kerala Blasters match!

 Kottayam – If you're visiting in Aug, Sep or Oct be sure to check out the lagoons of Malarikkal in Kottayam where millions of pink lilies bloom.